ambanum/DormantTwitterAccountsDetector/README.md

-Detect sleeping bots on Twitter within the network of a initially predetermined user.
+Detect dormant bots on Twitter within the network of a initially predetermined user.

-# Feature of a sleeping bot
+# Feature of a dormant bot

 - Max 15 tweets
 - Ratio Friends/Followers > 3